-Teach Computing is to be used for the majority of computing topics.
-Alongside this, other programs will be used such as Word, Excel, PowerPoint and Scratch.
-Adaptations are made to ensure the plan is progressive in developing pupil capability and adaptive teaching will be used to allow all pupils to participate in lessons.
-Other curriculum areas are taught using other programs at the teacher's discretion
+Purple Mash is to be used to form the medium term plans and short term plans for computing including: learning objectives, activities (differentiated), vocabulary and assessment.
+Adaptations are made to ensure the plan is progressive in developing pupil capability.
+Other curriculum areas are taught using other programs at the teacher's discretion such as Word, Powerpoint, Scratch etc.